seanfisk/mastering-eos/manual/contributing/guidelines.rst

 Section Headers
 ---------------

-Although docutils avoids "imposing a fixed number and order of section title adornment styles", ahdering to conventions produces results of higher quality and greater consistency.
+Although docutils avoids "imposing a fixed number and order of section title adornment styles", adhering to conventions produces results of higher quality and greater consistency.
 Please use *the exact order* used in the description of `reStructuredText Sections`_ when writing documentation.
 See the source code of this page for an example.

 When using the first two header styles, pad the title with a space on both sides as shown in `reStructuredText Sections`_ (typing a space is not necessary on the right; just make it look correct).